 An Urban Agriculture Zoning Category

 Especially in cities that have suffered population loss, but actually in many other cities also, people are contemplating urban agriculture.
-Reasons include a general trend toward thinking about environmental sustainability, a preference for reducing carbon footprint, worries about who has tampered with the food or what chemicals have been used, concern about the quantity of vacant land, or just plain thrift in the wake of a recession.
+Reasons include a general trend toward greater environmental sustainability, a preference for reducing carbon footprint, worries about who has tampered with the food or what chemicals have been used, concern about the quantity of vacant land, or just plain thrift in the wake of a recession.

 For a Broader Discussion of Rural Community Issues